mrjorgeparr/StockAnalysis-tool/README.md

 ### Dimensionality reduction

-To produce a scatter plot, a dimensionality reduction scheme is needed, t-SNE (t-stochastic neighbour embedding) suffices if no inference is to be made on reduced set.
-Once we obtain it, produce interactive scatter plot.
-We will also consider topological dimensionality reduction techniques such as UMAP.
+To produce a scatter plot, a dimensionality reduction scheme is needed, we employed UMAP for as it is faster than TSNE and we are interested in the preservation of the topology of the dataset.